J-Go Tech The Tanker – A high output and large capacity power bank

 The lack of Quick Charge is its only output issue.
 Most Android phones use Quick Charge or a fast charging standard that mimics it.
-Samsung, Motorola, and Quick Charge enabled phones will charge at a normal rate using USB-C to USB-A. But no fast charging.
+LG, Motorola, and Quick Charge enabled phones will charge at a normal rate using USB-C to USB-A. But no fast charging.

 Pass through charging isn’t officially supported by J-Go Tech, but works nonetheless.
 You can charge via the USB-A ports while recharging.
 It won’t output via USB-C. It you try your device may show it is charging, but no current is actually being drawn.

 The Tanker falls within the FAA’s limits for flights within the United States, barely.
 The limit is 100Wh, the Tanker is 99.1Wh.
 If traveling outside of the U.S. contact your airline before you leave.
 Check the limits for lithium batteries, which are based on the country of origin.
 Most airlines post these limits on their websites.

 J-Go Tech is located in southern New Jersey, USA with local 24/7 support (web, email, phone).
 They offer a 30 day satisfaction guarantee and a 24 month warranty.